 The directory cache size sets the size of the directory information cache on the Appliance Controller System.
-By increasing this value, the Appliance Controller System is able to keep more directory structure data in buffercache_iods
+By increasing this value, the Appliance Controller System is able to keep more directory structure data in memory, dramatically improving the speed of readdir operations by reducing metadata network message traffic between it and FSM.

-• Recommend Setting: 32 MB
+· Recommend Setting: 32 MB